jj1bdx/erltrek/README.md

 * Requirement: R16B03-1
 * License: BSD 3-clause (Note: tinymt-erlang has its own BSD license, compatible with this software)

-## Major change coming

-* Introduction of erltrek\_galaxy gen\_server will change the whole programming model (by Andreas Stenius)
-* See `kaos-galaxy-server` branch for the preview
+## Changes in this version

+Contributed by Andreas Stenius:

+* The galaxy is a process (see `erltrek_galaxy`)
+* The ships (Enterprise and Klingons) are processes
+* The game no longer depends on internal time synchronization

 ## Goals

-* Incorporating true concurrency (= game proceeds in real-time)
+* Incorporate true concurrency (= game proceeds in real-time)
-* Not altering the traditional Star Trek model
+* Keep following the traditional Star Trek model
     * Coordinate system: 2D and dual layer (Quadrants + Sectors)
     * Weapons: phaser (torpedo is optional)
     * Not too fast but not too slow
 * Start from a simplified model but make it extendable
+* Write in pure Erlang/OTP

+# Non-goals

+* Using NIFs (unless absolutely necessary)

 ## Functions implemented at tag `baselevel_20140318`

 * Game field setup
 * Impulse engine for Enterprise
-* Klingon firing to Enterprise
 * Enterprise firing phaser to Klingon
 * Enterprise can dock/undock to/from the starbase
 * The Game is now a proper Erlang application (by Andreas Stenius)
 * Game message handled by an gen\_event server (by Andreas Stenius)
 * Dedicated command shell (by Andreas Stenius)

+## Functions under development

+* Klingon firing to Enterprise

 ## How to run (will invoke a dedicated shell)